 (10) A deed or other document purporting to be endorsed with such a facsimile must be regarded as bearing the facsimile under subsection (9) until the contrary is shown.

-[Section 7 inserted by No. 3 of 2015 s.
+[Section 7 inserted: No. 3 of 2015 s.
 8.]

 8. Minister’s powers to acquire and dispose of property